KodstarBootcamp/Screencast/README.md

 1. *Webcam or USB Camera* - In order to really be effective at screencasting you need to show yourself, so you need a webcam, or USB camera.
 You're going to want to show yourself.
 A built in camera is fine, that's what I like to use.

 2. [Screenflow](http://www.telestream.net/screen-flow/overview.htm) or [Camtasia](http://www.techsmith.com/camtasia/) - Both of these products have free trials, but you'll eventually want to buy a copy of one of them for ($99).
 I prefer Screenflow at the moment.
 However, don't worry about going out and buying it immediately.
-If you're trying out for the Code School Screencasting team, instead of sending me video you can just zip up your screenflow file (from the trial app) and send that instead of a video file.
+If you're trying out for the Kodstar Screencasting team, instead of sending me video you can just zip up your screenflow file (from the trial app) and send that instead of a video file.

 3. *USB Microphone* - Quality audio for screencasts is really important, even more than quality video.
 Which is why I recommend getting a USB Microphone if you're really serious about this stuff.
 If you want to try out for our Screencasting team though, feel free to skip purchasing one and just use what you have for now.